 CBD Cigarettes: How Smoking CBD Can Help You Quit Tobacco

 This isn’t your granddad’s cigarettes.
-CBD cigarettes are a real thing and we will cover how it may be the new, healthier alternative to tobacco.
+CBD cigarettes are a real thing and can be a healthier alternative to tobacco.
 They are filled with CBD flower instead of tobacco.

 CBD Cigarettes: The Highlights